coding-sunshine/livewire-boiler/README.md

 -   **[byte5](https://byte5.de)**
 -   **[OP.GG](https://op.gg)**

+## Project Title

+## How to Set Up Your App

+1. Clone the repository: `git clone <repository-url>`
+2. Navigate to the project directory: `cd <project-directory>`
+3. Install dependencies: `composer install`
+4. Set up your environment file: `cp .env.example .env`
+5. Generate the application key: `php artisan key:generate`
+6. Run migrations: `php artisan migrate`

+## Configuration for Any Dependencies

+- List any dependencies and their configuration steps here.

+## Specifications on How to Work or Contribute

+- Include guidelines for contributing to the project, coding standards, etc.

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).